krishRivera/Godofthunder.Desire-Bs-Server-1.4/README.md

 - made already made commands easy to use

-*This one is last time iam updating this script*
+*This is last time iam updating this script*

 # Thanks